Murder of Santos Rodriguez: March

 A march, held on July 28 and called the "March of Justice for Santos Rodriguez", was led by community leaders and organizations, including Rev. Sanchez, Councilman Pete Aguirre, Rene Martinez, Florentino Ramirez, State Representative Sam Hudson, and members of the Brown Berets.
 Marchers were predominantly of Mexican-American and African-American descent.
 The organization of the march, according to City Councilman George Allen, had the full backing of the city.
 The march began at Kennedy Plaza at around 12:00 pm, and led through Main Street to Dallas City Hall which was then located at 106 S. Harwood St. Speeches were made at the steps of City Hall calling for community unity and action, and at around 12:50 pm the march led back to Kennedy Plaza.
 Prayers were held at the plaza and the original organized march was dispersed.

 Afterwards, groups broke off from the march and latecomers joined the groups as they headed back towards City Hall.
 The crowd became agitated, and stores such as Neiman-Marcus, Titche's, Zales, Woolf Brothers, Jas.
 K. Wilson, Everts Jewelers, and H. L. Green's reported damages to storefronts and looting.
 At City Hall, leaders of the original march such as Councilman Aguirre and Representative Hudson got on top of a Dallas Police car and used the speaker system in an attempt to get the crowd under control.
 Dallas Police vehicles were damaged by the crowd, and a motorcycle was burned.
 Police officers experienced some physical attacks, with five officers injured, but there were no serious injuries.
 Officers in gas masks and armed with clubs confronted the crowd, and the crowd dispersed as some of its members damaged nearby stores.
 Leaders of the march later expressed dismay over the chaotic situation, but applauded the purpose of the march and its original organization.
 The Monday after the march, the Mexican-American committee led by Rev. Sanchez met with the city council to discuss the case and methods of confronting the treatment of minority groups by police.
-A special committee composed of eleven members was formed by the Greater Dallas Community Relations Committee in order to continue investigation and questioning of the events and circumstances surrounding Santos' shooting.
+A special committee composed of eleven members was formed by the Greater Dallas Community Relations Committee in order to continue investigation and questioning of the events and circumstances surrounding Santos's shooting.
 The Rodriguez family later issued a statement regarding the march: The Rodriguez family would only ask that when the people of Dallas hear the name Santos Rodriguez they think not of the unwanted violence that became associated with his name Saturday; but they think of the real Santos Rodriguez, a gentle and well-liked 12-year-old boy who had his life tragically taken from him.